-Perhaps you live in the gym – literally.
+You are already hooked on fitness, and perhaps you live in the gym – literally.

-How long does it take to become a personal trainer?
+But how long does it take to become a Certified Personal Fitness Trainer?

 Upon reading this article, you will learn the following: